Do Plants Other Than Cannabis Contain Cannabinoids?

 9 Plants Other Than Cannabis That Contain Cannabinoids

 1. Coneflower (Echinacea)

 Ever taken Echinacea during cold or flu season?
-Echinacea is one of the most widely-used medicinal plants that exists and is commonly used to help with symptoms of the common cold, relieve arthritis pain and fight migraines and fatigue.
+Echinacea is one of the most widely-used medicinal plants that exists and is commonly used to help with symptoms of the common cold and fatigue.

 Echinacea is so effective because it contains cannabimimetics that interact with the endocannabinoid system.
 Echinacea stimulates the CB2 receptors that help to regulate immune function and fight inflammation.

 Cacao is a well-known superfood, and Theobroma cacao literally translates into “food of the gods.”
 We all know that chocolate makes us feel better, but have you ever stopped to wonder why?
 For one, cacao contains several “feel good” chemicals.